joeledwardson/JSON-node-editor/dev_log.md

 Ok... what about?

 1. Resolve external schemas
 2. enter custom key to denote defs, e.g. for each `#def` could add a key `defIdentifier` to indicate it is a named definition - looks like `json-schema-ref-parser` retains custom keys
 3. resolve schema refs
    1. when having type selection in Object/Array nodes can use the selection name/socket as `defIdentifier` but use the `type` for control selection

+Plan

+- Make generic component whose composition is entirely defined by schema - will create stock components for each type e.g. `{type: string}` and named components

+Notes:

+- can remove `outputTracker` from list in future and just use output map (**nope**)
+- could split output map into different interfaces that combine together for basic components / list / object

+Future

+- support components defined as `anyOf` or `oneOf`